Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-querycap.rst

     * - V4L2_SUBDEV_CAP_RO_SUBDEV
       - 0x00000001
       - The sub-device device node is registered in read-only mode.
-	Access to the sub-device ioctls that modify the device state is restricted.
+	Access to the woke sub-device ioctls that modify the woke device state is restricted.
 Refer to each individual subdevice ioctl documentation for a description of which restrictions apply to a read-only sub-device.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.